aws/amazon-chime-sdk-android/README.md

 > - Supported AudioStreamType options: *VoiceCall* and *Music*.
 Default is *VoiceCall*
 > - Supported AudioRecordingPresetOverride options: *None*, *Generic*, *Camcorder*, *VoiceRecognition* and *VoiceCommunication*.
 Default is *None*.
 > - Supported enableAudioRedundancy options: *true* and *false*.
 Default is *true*.
+> - Supported reconnectTimeoutMs values: Integers greater than or equal to 0.
+Default is *180,000*.

 ```kotlin
 meetingSession.audioVideo.start() // starts the audio video session with defaults mentioned above